 It can be difficult to choose the right OCR software for your needs.
 There are many factors to consider but the best OCR software is one that fits your needs and budget and has a good user interface with a lot of features.

 Disadvantages of Optical Character Recognition

-No OCR software is perfect, and low quality documents can cause enough mistakes to necessitate extensive and time-consuming proofreading.
+No OCR components are perfect, and low-quality documents can cause enough mistakes to necessitate extensive and time-consuming proofreading.

 Here are the top 9 disadvantages of optical character recognition.

 Among the top disadvantages of optical character recognition is the quality of the OCRed documents.

 The quality of OCR depends on the quality of input image that is provided to it.
 This means that if there are any imperfections in an image, OCR will have a harder time extracting text from it.

 OCR errors can be even more difficult to fix since they often require the user to correct the OCR errors before re-processing with OCR again.

 2- Time consuming and expensive